j-quelly/ispellits/README.md

 - [x] convert font-size to em [12/8/2016]
 - [x] removed header component to improve testability [12/13/2016]
 - [x] rolled back Header.jsx [12/15/2016]
+- [x] update how state is handled to speed up initial render [1/9/2017]
+- [x] no longer mutating objects/arrays [1/9/2017]
+- [x] modify inputForm component to be a controlled component -- https://facebook.github.io/react/docs/forms.html this may make it easier to test [1/13/2017]
 - [ ] inline styles?
 	- https://facebook.github.io/react-native/docs/style.html
 	- https://facebook.github.io/react-native/docs/text.html
 	- https://facebook.github.io/react-native/docs/height-and-width.html
 - [ ] remove propTypes on build
 - [ ] change modal component to higher order component --practice the decorator pattern
-- [ ] modify inputForm component to be a controlled component -- https://facebook.github.io/react/docs/forms.html this may make it easier to test

 ### Issues
 - [x] if user finishes all words and dies at the same time they beat the game before dying when they should die before ending the game